Jack-Aaron/employee-tracker/README.md

 <img src="screenshot.jpg"/>

 ## License
-This Readme Generator is under the ISC license.
+This application is under the ISC license.

 ## How You Can Contribute
 This is a course assigment and therefore needs no contribution.